Diphthong: Difference from semivowels and vowel sequences

 While there are a number of similarities, diphthongs are not the same phonologically as a combination of a vowel and an approximant or glide.
 Most importantly, diphthongs are fully contained in the syllable nucleusSchane (1995) while a semivowel or glide is restricted to the syllable boundaries (either the onset or the coda).
 This often manifests itself phonetically by a greater degree of constriction, but the phonetic distinction is not always clear.
 The English word yes, for example, consists of a palatal glide followed by a monophthong rather than a rising diphthong.
 In addition, the segmental elements must be different in diphthongs [ii̯] and so when it occurs in a language, it does not contrast with [iː].
 However, it is possible for languages to contrast [ij] and [iː].

 Diphthongs are also distinct from sequences of simple vowels.
 The Bunaq language of Timor, for example, distinguishes /sa͡i/ [saj] 'exit' from /sai/ [saʲi] 'be amused', /te͡i/ [tej] 'dance' from /tei/ [teʲi] 'stare at', and /po͡i/ [poj] 'choice' from /loi/ [loʷi] 'good'.

+Some languages or dialects also articulate the component sounds of a diphthong differently than when those sounds are produced in hiatus.
+For example, due to English diphthong raising, many North American English speakers pronounce /aɪ/ with closer vowels than /a.ɪ/, and, among a subset of those, the diphthong /aʊ/ may be similarly raised as compared to /a.ʊ/.